Athletics at the 1936 Summer Olympics – Men's marathon: Competition format and course

 As all Olympic marathons, the competition was a single race.
 The now-standard marathon distance of 26 miles, 385 yards was run over a course that started in the Olympic Stadium.
 After going around the stadium, the starting field left the stadium through the Marathon Gate.
 The runners crossed the Maifeld and then turned right into the Angerburger Avenue.
 Shortly thereafter, it was then left into Glockenturmstraße and the first checkpoint after 4 km on the Havelchaussee.
 They went on the banks of the Havel along the Grunewald to the left side.
 The second checkpoint was 6 kilometers on Rupenhorn, at kilometer 8 of the third control point followed on Schildhorn.
 The Grunewaldturm was reached after 10 km, at the level of the island Lindwerder sending the runners southeast.
 At the end of Havelchaussee runners then turned left on the long, straight AVUS.
 The course went on the race track to the Nordschleife, there returned to the rotor field and the previous route ran back to the Olympic Stadium.
 The athletes came through the Marathon Gate back to the stadium and then ran for about 150 meters to the finish line.

 This route differs from the present-day Berlin Marathon.

 Records

 These were the standing world and Olympic records prior to the 1936 Summer Olympics per the IAAF.
 The ARRS lists Sohn as having run 2:26:14 on 21 March 1935.

 Sohn Kee-chung set a new Olympic best with a time of 2:29:19.2.

 Schedule

-The day was "dry and clear, but not overly warm (22° C. [72° F.])."
+The day was "dry and clear" and 22 C.